mmraff/npm-two-stage/README.md

 discussed the addition of an offline package install feature, as of the time of this writing they have yet to implement one. _(I'm not faulting them for that - I understand that their plates are ever full, and they have to prioritize.)_

+With **npm-two-stage** installed over (say) a portable npm installation on a USB drive, you simply let npm collect the desired packages and all their dependencies into a folder on the USB drive.
+Then you take the USB drive to the target system which also has npm-two-stage installed, and run the offline install command line (see below).
+_Note that your npm installations modified by npm-two-stage will behave exactly the same as unmodified npm if you don't use the `--offline` option._
 _________________________

 ### Before Attempting Installation or Removal